adobeemeapartners/mop-cdp-munich2022/README.md

 2. Update the POV deck (pptx will be provided) to create a presentation and pitch it to the customer
 3. Use the demo assets provided, customize them and show the solution to the customer

-The whole presentation shouldn't take longer than 15mins and will be followed by a short 5mins Q&A.
+The whole presentation shouldn't take longer than 15 minutes and will be followed by a short 5 mins Q&A.

 ## Presentation Criteria